upcliujie/mesa/docs/drivers/svga3d.rst

 Running OpenGL Programs
 -----------------------

-In a shell, run 'glxinfo' and look for the following to verify that the driver is working:
+In a shell, run :command:`glxinfo` and look for the following to verify that the driver is working:

 ::